wavemaker/docs/learn/on-premise/upgrade/run-patch.md

 - It takes 45-60 mins approximately.
 Please watch this terminal.
 - After completing the patch, go to Launchpad.
-- Check all UserWorkspaceInstance/AppDeployment Instances status in Launchpad.
+- Check all User WorkspaceInstance/AppDeployment Instances status in Launchpad.
 - You can start working on Studio once the Instance status has started.
 - If the Instance status UPGRADE_FAILED, then there might be chances of docker version mismatch.
 You can upgrade docker version using [Manual Docker Upgrade](/learn/on-premise/upgrade/docker-upgrade).
-- Please upgrade the Docker version if it is older than 19.03.13 in your UserWorkspaceInstance/AppDeployment Instances.
+- Please upgrade the Docker version if it is older than 20.6 in your User WorkspaceInstance/AppDeployment Instances.